1. Is your high SPF sunscreen actually protecting your skin?

 2. What is the difference between SPF 15, 30 and 50+?

-The difference between SPF levels are much smaller than people realise.
+The differences between SPF levels are much smaller than people realise.

 Most consumers believe that SPF 30 offers TWICE the level of UVB protection than SPF 15.
 This is a myth!